LogProphet/LogProphet/README.md

 ### 🧙 About Me

-- 🔭 Working on real-time systems, observability, and distributed Elixir tooling
+- 🔭 Working on real-time systems, observability, and high-performance frontend apps
-- 🧠 Passionate about functional programming, state machines, and BEAM internals
+- 🧠 Passionate about functional programming, state machines, and reactive UIs
-- 🪄 Currently contributing to projects like [Supabase Realtime](https://github.com/supabase/realtime)
+- 🪄 Contributing to projects like [Supabase Realtime](https://github.com/supabase/realtime) and exploring bleeding-edge frontend frameworks
-- 🧪 Learning through building: Phoenix LiveView, Nx, Nerves, GenStage
+- ⚡ Big fan of **Qwik**, **Angular**, and **Solid** — pushing the boundaries of speed and interactivity
 - ✉️ Reach me at **mw@logprophet.dev**

 > “I don’t debug — I divine.”